 Located on the island of Borneo, Sarawak, is the largest state in Malaysia and home to multiple flowing rivers and rainforests.
-Offering everything from great shopping and quaint dining to adventures activities, Sarawak and its capital city of Kuching are both highly popular holiday destinations among Asian travelers and Westerners alike.
+Offering everything from great shopping and quaint dining to adventures activities, Sarawak and its capital city of Kuching are both highly popular holiday destinations among Asian travellers and Westerners alike.
 Below are some of the most interesting things to see and do in this picturesque region of Malaysia:

 Gunung Mulu National Park